egorlitvinenko/exdict/README.md

 So after setting you can simple throw <code>ExdictException</code> or <code>ExdictRuntimeException</code> (or subclass), which automatically support ExceptionInfos and generate for you property files by default.

 To start you can see example in <code>UsingOfExdictException</code>.
-Theres is example of default settings initialization and simple using.
+There is example of default settings initialization and simple using.

 <code>
 package org.egorlitvinenko.tools.exdict.example;